Prevent Workplace Back Injuries: Causes, Prevention, and Safety Tips

 Long-Distance Driving and Operating Heavy Machinery

-The combination of long periods in unsuitable seats leads to back strain.
+Extended periods in unsuitable seats can lead to back strain.

 How to Avoid Injuries in the Workplace?